Ulrika Jonsson: Autobiography and John Leslie scandal

-Private life
+Personal life

-Jonsson lives in South Moreton, Oxfordshire.
-She has been married three times and has four children.
+Jonsson has been married three times and has four children.
 She is a Manchester United fan.

 She married cameraman John Turnbull in 1990.
 They moved to Cookham Dean in Berkshire the following year.
-They have one son (b.1994).
+They have one son (born 1994).
 They divorced in 1995.

 Jonsson subsequently dated footballer Stan Collymore.
 In June 1998, during the 1998 World Cup, Collymore issued a public apology after he was violent towards Jonsson during an argument in a Paris bar.
 Soon after the end of her relationship with Collymore, she began dating German hotel manager Marcus Kempen.
 They have one daughter (b.
 2000).
 Jonsson's relationship with Kempen ended soon after the birth.

-In April 2002, Jonsson confirmed reports that she had had an affair with Sven-Göran Eriksson, then manager of England's football team, who had a long-time girlfriend.
+In April 2002, Jonsson confirmed reports that she had had an affair with Sven-Göran Eriksson, then-manager of England's football team, who had a long-time girlfriend.
 She stated that her relationship with Eriksson had recently ended.
-Partly as a result of her involvement with Eriksson, she was given the job as a columnist for the News of the World newspaper in 2003, in which she regularly commented on Eriksson's private life.
+She was given the job as a columnist for the News of the World newspaper in 2003, in which she regularly commented on Eriksson's private life.
 Her column was dropped in 2007, a year after Eriksson resigned as England manager.
 It was announced in 2011 that she had taken legal proceedings against the newspaper alleging that an investigator had hacked into her mobile phone.

 While presenting Mr. Right in 2002, Jonsson met Lance Gerrard-Wright, a contestant on the show.
 They subsequently began a relationship.
 They married in August 2003.
-They have one daughter (b.2004).
+They have one daughter (born 2004).
 They divorced in October 2006.

 Jonsson married her third husband, American advertising executive Brian Monet, in March 2008.
-They have one son (b.2008).
+They have one son (born 2008).
 In April 2019, it was announced that they had divorced.
 She told Best magazine that they had tried to salvage their relationship with counselling but failed.

 In 2019, she went on the dating show First Dates Hotel and began dating her match on the show, Paul.

 In 2021, Jonsson was announced as a cast member in E4's Celebs Go Dating which began airing in January 2022.
-On joining the show, she said: "Three years ago I got divorced, I hadn’t anticipated being single at my age."

 In 2022, Jonsson stated that she had had a number of same sex experiences, "most certainly borne out of sexual desire."